Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mindtpy.rst

 Augmented Penalty refers to the introduction of (non-negative) slack variables on the right hand sides of the just described inequality constraints and the modification of the objective function when assumptions concerning convexity do not hold.
 (From DICOPT)

-Global Outer Approximation
+Global Outer-Approximation
 --------------------------

-Apart of the decomposition methods for convex MINLP problems [`Kronqvist et al., 2019`_], MindtPy provides an implementation of Global Outer Approximation (GOA) as described in [`Kesavan et al., 2004`_], to provide optimality guaranteed for nonconvex MINLP problems.
+Apart from the decomposition methods for convex MINLP problems [`Kronqvist et al., 2019`_], MindtPy provides an implementation of Global Outer Approximation (GOA) as described in [`Kesavan et al., 2004`_], to provide optimality guaranteed for nonconvex MINLP problems.
 Here, the validity of the Mixed-integer Linear Programming relaxation of the original problem is guaranteed via the usage of Generalized McCormick envelopes, computed using the package `MC++`_.
-The NLP subproblems in this case need to be solved to global optimality, which can be achieved through global NLP solvers such as `BARON`_ or `SCIP`_.
+The NLP subproblems, in this case, need to be solved to global optimality, which can be achieved through global NLP solvers such as `BARON`_ or `SCIP`_.

 .. _BARON: https://minlp.com/baron-solver
 .. _SCIP: https://www.scipopt.org/